shawlab-moffitt/CSEminer-manuscript/README.md

 | HTSEQ | 0.11.2 | https://pypi.org/project/HTSeq/ | Required to perform the quantification |
 | GCC compiler | 9.1.0 | https://gcc.gnu.org/ | Required for step 1.3 to normalize exon counts to FPKM |

-# 1. Process raw sequencing files [Markdown - Link](# 1 Procedure for RNAseq mapping and exon quantification)
+# 1. Process raw sequencing files (# 1 Procedure for RNAseq mapping and exon quantification)
   1.1.
 RNAseq mapping using STAR
   1.2.
 Exon quantification with HTSEQ
   1.3.
 Code to normalize exons to FPKM